Ask yourself this checklist of questions

 - Insurance

-You may have heard the term PITI.
-Principal, Interest, Taxes, and Insurance.
+You may have heard the term PITI: Principal, Interest, Taxes, and Insurance.
 Virtually all buyers who get a mortgage will make a monthly PITI payment to their lender.
 The monthly Taxes and Insurance amount will be 1/12 of the yearly total.
 The lender escrows those funds, and the lender pays the tax bill and insurance bill from the escrowed funds.

 If you currently rent, there will obviously be a difference between renter’s insurance and Homeowner’s insurance.
 If you currently own a condo and you’re looking to buy a single-family home, there’s likely going to be an increase in your homeowner’s insurance.
 It’s best to know what the difference will be ahead of time, or at least get an estimate, so you can calculate that into your new budget.